CASE STUDY · PAYPAL · 2019-2024

 Hindsight

-Build the structure.
-Also keep the evidence fresh.
+Keep the evidence fresh.

 THE LESSON

 Building the governance was the right move.
-Pairing it with a standing re-audit would have made it more durable, because external evidence is what gave it authority in the first place.
+Pairing it with a standing external re-audit would have made it more durable, because external evidence is what gave it authority in the first place.

-WHAT THIS PROVED
+WHAT IT PROVED

 Credibly surfacing a diffuse, ownerless problem enough for an organization to restructure and engineer around it is doable, but not easy.
 Unorthodox methods work well when deployed with precision.